csanti/terrona/readme.md

 ```

 Starport will generate a genesis containing a `gentx` that will attempt to create a validator.
 This is only possible if the staking amount is greater than `MinStake` (`DefaultMinStake=1000000umasks`).
 Only `umasks` is accepted as stake currency.
+After Starport generates the initial configuration files, binaries can be recompiled with `make`.

 ### Useful commands: